-“Just because you’re the oldest doesn’t mean you can boss us around,” Jules grumbled, but Mandy was right.
-Jules and Allie could say Shut up a zillion times and it wouldn’t bring Dad back.
+“Just because you’re the oldest doesn’t mean you get to boss us around,” Jules grumbled, but Mandy was right—she and Allie could say Shut up a zillion times and it wouldn’t bring Dad back.
 Mrs. Brady, in bed with Mr. Brady, teasingly rated his goodnight kiss a 6.
 A shampoo commercial came on, and Jules tried to go back to her book.

 “I’m sure he does.”
 Lisbeth sounded wiser than her fourteen years.
-“You don’t bring up four daughters and then just walk out and never think about them.”
+“You don’t have a family and then just walk out and not miss them.”

-“I have an idea,” Lisbeth said.
+“I have an idea,” Lisbeth turned to face them.
 “Let’s go shopping tomorrow.
 We’ll spend the money he sent us.”

 Allie brightened.
-“I already know what I’m getting–a new paint set, one of those great big ones with every color you can think of And some canvases.”
+“I already know what I’m getting—a new paint set, one of those great big ones with every color in the universe.”

 Mandy said, “After I graduate, I’ll be going out on job interviews, and I’ll need some new clothes.”

 “And I’m going to buy some new records,” Lisbeth said.
-“Genesis has a new one out−Duke.
+“Genesis has a new one—Duke.
 I heard some of it on the radio.
 It sounded great!
 I might like Phil Collins’ voice even better than Peter Gabriel’s.”

 “Really?”
 Jules was surprised by her sister’s change of allegiance.
-When Peter Gabriel left Genesis, Lisbeth had reacted as if there’d been a death in the family.
+When Peter Gabriel left Genesis, she’d reacted as if there’d been a death in the family.
 “I thought you said they’d never be good again.”

 “I was wrong.”
-Movement outside the window caught Lisbeth’s eye, and from her post at the piano, she was first to see the 1975 moss-green Chevy Nova pull into the driveway.
+Movement outside the window caught her eye, and from her post at the piano, she was first to see the 1975 moss-green Chevy Nova pull into the driveway.
 “Mom’s home!”

 Mandy stood and dispatched orders: “Lissie, put on water for tea, she’ll be cold.
 Jules, help her with the groceries.
-Allie, turn off the TV,” and when Mom arrived at the door, she was greeted by four sweetly-smiling faces.
-Jules took both bags from her, and Mandy helped her off with her coat and hung it in the closet.
+Allie, turn off the TV,” and when Mom arrived at the door, Jules took both bags from her, and Mandy hung her coat in the closet.
 The baby of the family, Allie tucked her head into Mom’s embrace.

-Dinner was always a hectic interlude.
-Jules, a strict vegetarian for reasons no one completely understood (she claimed to have been one in her past life) wouldn’t touch meat.
+DINNER WAS ALWAYS a hectic endeavor.
+Jules, a strict vegetarian, wouldn’t even look at fish.
 Mandy’s rebellion was directed at fat, and she never ate anything that required butter except on special occasions.
 Exorbitantly-fussy Allie maintained that everything besides chicken, French fries, hamburgers, spaghetti, and corn, was gross.
-Only easy-going Lisbeth was content to eat whatever was most convenient.
+Only easy-going Lisbeth was content to have whatever was most convenient.

-“Dad called today,” Mom said, sipping her diet Tab.
+“Dad called today,” Mom said, sipping her one calorie Tab.

 “He did?
 What did he say?
 Is he coming home?”
-The girls all stopped eating, regarding Mom with urgent, hopeful eyes.
+Reluctantly, Jules allowed herself to hope along with her sisters, as they all stopped eating and regarded Mom with urgent eyes.